 - a.
-General steps for using accommodations at UT are here https:// community.utexas.edu/disability/using-accommodations/. - b.
+General steps for using accommodations at UT are online. - b.
 Students should submit documentation of a disability and register with Disability and Access (D&A) in order to receive academic accommodations.
 While there is no deadline to register with D&A, students are encouraged to reach out to D&A well in advance of their need for accommodations.
-Instructions for how to register are here https://community.utexas.edu/disability/how-to-register-with-ssd/. - c.
+Instructions for how to register are online. - c.
 Students are required to submit a request for a current accommodation letter each semester in which they are requesting accommodations.
 In an effort to access accommodations for the duration of the semester, it is recommended that students request accommodation letters in June for their summer and fall enrollment and again in late December for access to accommodations in the spring semester.
 (Dell Medical School operates in two 6-month semesters each year.) - d.
 Upon receipt of the accommodation letter, students should contact the Office of Student Affairs to schedule a meeting with the Associate Dean.
 Students requesting only written exam accommodations can discuss those accommodations with the Office of Student Affairs at the beginning of the semester.
 Student Affairs will alert the Course Directors and the Curriculum Office. - e.
 Any other accommodations must be discussed with the Course or Clerkship Directors and appropriate instructors in compliance with the policies of the University of Texas at Austin. - f.
 If there are questions or concerns about how approved accommodations are implemented, students should contact their assigned Access Coordinator (AC) within the D&A Office. - g.
 Failure to submit accommodation letters in a timely manner may result in a delay in the implementation of those accommodations.
 To ensure that there is sufficient space and staff to proctor exams, students should provide at least 10 business days' notice for testing accommodations on NBME Shelf Exams, Observed Structured Clinical Examinations (OSCE's), and Lab Practical Exams.